-They did bus wraps and bus shelter signs throughout the city.
+Laurel Outdoor Transit Advertising They did bus wraps and bus shelter signs throughout the city.
 Doing a bus "butt" (as I refer to them) is not as easy as it looks.
-There are A LOT of places you cannot put anything due to lights or vents or other areas that are "off limits".
+There are A LOT of places you cannot put anything due to lights or other areas that are "off limits".
 This goes for the sides as well.
 You have windows and doors to design around.
 Shelters are just large posters (or small billboards) but need to be seen by passing motorists.
 You still only have a split second to catch their eye.

 Felicity Kahn and Associates Banner One of her builder clients needed a banner for a high end dream house in a local preserve area.
-3 options were presented to her builder, they chose this one.
+3 options were presented to her builder, they chose the first one.
 It's 4 feet tall x 6 feet wide.